BV-BRC/BV-BRC-Docs/docroot/tutorial/blast/blast.md

 # BLAST Service

-The Basic Local Alignment Search Tool (BLAST)[1] is an algorithm and program for comparing primary biological sequence information, such as the amino-acid sequences of proteins or the nucleotides of DNA and/or RNA sequences.
-A BLAST search allows a researcher to compare a subject protein or nucleotide sequence (called a query) with a library or database of sequences, and identify database sequences that resemble the query sequence above a certain threshold.
+The **B**asic **L**ocal **A**lignment **S**earch **T**ool (BLAST)[1] is an algorithm and program for comparing primary biological sequence information, such as the amino-acid sequences of proteins or the nucleotides of DNA and/or RNA sequences.
+A BLAST search allows a researcher to compare a subject protein or nucleotide sequence (called a **query**) with a library or database of sequences, and identify database sequences that resemble the query sequence above a certain threshold.
 An excellent resource on BLAST is provided by Madden[2].

 ## Creating a folder to hold the BLAST job and related data
+Please refer to the Assembly service tutorial for instructions on creating a folder in the BV-BRC (./genome_assembly/assembly.html).

+## Locating the BLAST Service App

+1\.
+Click on the Services tab at the top of the page, and then click on BLAST.

 ![Figure 1](./images/Picture1.png "Figure 1")

+2\.
+This will open the BLAST landing page where researchers can choose a specific program, insert of upload a specific fasta sequence, and select parameters to the service.

 ![Figure 2](./images/Picture2.png "Figure 2")

+## Selecting the Search Program

+There are four BLAST programs provided by BV-BRC, and each has a specific query sequence and database.
+Clicking on the radial button in front of the program name will select it and will also select the appropriate databases.
+* BLASTN – The query sequence is DNA (nucleotide), and when enabled the program will search against DNA databases of contig or gene sequences.
+* BLASTX – The query sequence is DNA (nucleotide), and when enabled the program will search against the protein sequence database.
+* BLASTP – The query sequence is protein (amino acid), and when enabled the program will search against the protein sequence database.
+* tBLASTn – The query sequence is protein (amino acid), and when enabled the program will search against DNA databases of contig or gene sequences.

 ![Figure 3](./images/Picture3.png "Figure 3")

+## Selecting the Query Source
+1\.
+There are three types of Query sources that are provided by BV-BRC.
+Clicking on the radial button in front of the query type will select it and will also reformat the page to support that selection.

 ![Figure 4](./images/Picture4.png "Figure 4")

+2\.	**Enter sequence.** When “Enter sequence” is selected a query sequence must be pasted into the text box.

 ![Figure 5](./images/Picture5.png "Figure 5")

+3\.	**Select FASTA file.**  When “Select FASTA file” is selected, a query sequence can be located in several ways.
+Files that were recently uploaded can be seen and selected by clicking on the drop-down arrow that follows the text box.
+Clicking on the correct sequence will fill the text box with that name.

 ![Figure 6](./images/Picture6.png "Figure 6")

+4\.
+Another way to select a fasta file is to navigate to one that is in the workspace.
+To do this, click on the folder icon at the end of the text box.
+This will open a pop-up window that shows the workspace.
+Scroll down to find the correct folder and then click on it.

 ![Figure 7](./images/Picture7.png "Figure 7")

+5\.
+The pop-up window will then show the contents of that folder.
+Click on the row that has the file of interest and then on the OK button at the lower right of the window.
+The pop-up window will close, and the name of the selected file will appear in the Query source text box.

 ![Figure 8](./images/Picture8.png "Figure 8")